lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 Pcmanfm-qt can actually launch other applications in places Applications and then gets all the tasks in the menu in lxqt-panel.

-To add a bookmark press control +D and it will make a bookmark.
+To add a bookmark :menuselection:`Bookmarks --> Add to  Bookmarks`  and it will make a bookmark.
+To later access this bookmark it will be on the left hand side under bookmarks and under the bookmarks menu.

 Screenshot
 ----------